• Skip to primary navigation

 Complete the Circuit:

-• After all components are working fine put all parts in proper place and make all connections final.
+• Finally, after all components are working fine put all parts in proper place and make all connections final.

 Conclusion:

-But remember design may change in different circuits.
+Finally, remember the design may change in different circuits.

 References: